Hallmark Guide

 How to Read a Hallmark

-A complete UK hallmark typically includes a sponsor mark, a fineness mark (such as 585 for 14K gold), and an assay office mark.
-For a full step-by-step explanation and placement examples, visit the dedicated guide below.
+A complete UK hallmark typically includes a sponsor mark, a fineness mark (such as 585 for 14K gold) and an assay office mark.
+For a full step-by-step explanation and placement examples, see the dedicated guide.

 Read the full hallmark breakdownGold Fineness Reference Table